sinclairzx81/typebox/readme.md

 ### Reference Types

-Reference Types can be used to reduce schema duplication.
-TypeBox provides support for referencing with the `Type.Ref(...)` and `Type.Box(...)` functions.
-The `Type.Ref(...)` function references into an existing type and `Type.Box(...)` provides a container for multiple referenceable types.
-To reference a type you must specify an `$id` on the target type being referenced.
-The following example shows referencing an existing `string` type.
+Types can be referenced with the `Type.Ref(...)` function.
+To reference a type, the target type must specify a `$id` as an option.

 ```typescript
 const T = Type.String({ $id: 'T' })          // const T = {